Senshyi/nc-news-BE/README.md

 POST /api/articles/:article_id/comments
 ```

 Add a new comment to an article.
-This route requires a JSON body with a comment key and value pair
+This route requires a JSON body with body and created_by key value pairs
-e.g: `{"comment": "This is my new comment"}`
+e.g: `{"body": "This is my new comment", "created_by": <mongo id for a user>}`

 ```http
 PUT /api/articles/:article_id